 I never knew what this building was until it was torn down.
-As Charles Ferruzza reported last September in The Pitch, the structure was the last remaining section of the once-thriving Rockhill Theater.
+As reported last September in The Pitch, the structure was the last remaining section of the once-thriving Rockhill Theater.
 To me it was always just “that tower on Troost,” a bizarre, elegant architectural fragment on the fringes of Hyde Park.
-Like a column in the Roman forum, the Troost tower pointed to an earlier era; a sharp contrast to the nearby Walgreens, Quik Cash and KFC.
+Like a column in the Roman forum, the Troost tower pointed to an earlier era; a regal contrast to the nearby KFC and Quik Cash.

 For now, the tower on Troost can still be visited using Google Street View, though eventually that too will be wiped from the map.
-In the spirit of whomever allowed the Rockhill theater column to enjoy its whimsical, disembodied afterlife, Kawsmouth presents these images as a reminder of the Rockhill Theater ruins — a unique, inscrutable landmark, now disappeared.
+In the spirit of whomever allowed the Rockhill theater column to enjoy its whimsical, disembodied afterlife, Kawsmouth presents these images as a reminder of the Rockhill Theater ruins — an inscrutable urban folly, finally disappeared.